mvelazc0/BadZure/README.md

 BadZure is a PowerShell script that leverages the Microsoft Graph SDK to orchestrate the setup of Azure Active Directory environments, populating them with diverse entities while also introducing common security misconfigurations to create vulnerable Azure AD tenants with multiple attack paths.

-Specifically, BadZure automates the process of creating multiple entities such as:
+Specifically, BadZure automates the process of creating multiple entities such as: users, groups, application registrations, service principals and administrative units.

-- Users
-- Groups
-- Application Registrations
-- Service Principals
-- Administrative Units

 To simulate common security misconfigurations in real environments, it randomly assigns Azure AD Roles, Graph permissions and application ownership privileges to users and service principals enabling the creation of unique attack paths within a controlled and vulnerable tenant.

 BadZure is designed for security practitioners with an interest in exploring and understanding Azure AD security.
 The key advantage of BadZure lies in its ability to rapidly build and destroy these populated and vulnerable Azure AD tenants facilitating iterative learning and experimentation.
 It empowers users to learn, test, and develop detection strategies for safeguarding their Azure AD environments against real-world attacks.